 The city will only pick up yard waste, tree limbs and branches if properly bagged and stacked as follows:

 Place all yard waste (grass clippings and leaves) in yard waste paper bags, available at many local retailers.
 If you use plastic bags, we won't pick it up.

 Create separate piles on the curb for yard waste and limbs and branches.

 Stack branches in a loose pile; don't use rope or twine to tie them together.
 Do not mix scrap lumber and branches.
 Scrap lumber will be picked up by participating refuse contractors on your regular trash pickup day and location.

 Have your items on the curb and ready for pickup by 7 a.m. on your scheduled day.
 Crews will check each area only once.

-What won't you accept?
+What won't the City of Manhattan accept?